William A. Cocke: Political career

 In 1852, following the collapse of the national Whig Party due to the disastrous 1852 presidential election, Cocke, like many other Southern Whigs, fled to the Democratic Party.

 Cocke continued his private practice in Florida until the beginning of the American Civil War, when he accepted a high-profile position in the Confederate States Department of the Treasury in Richmond.
 Due to ailing health, Cocke returned to Florida in 1865, settling in Monticello.
 While in Monticello, Cocke continued his law practice and started the town's first newspaper.

-In 1868, Republican Governor Harrison Reed appointed Cocke as a judge to the First Judicial Circuit.
-He served in this position until January 16, 1873, when newly elected Republican Governor Ossian B. Hart appointed him to be the Florida Attorney General, mostly as a result of Cocke's support of Hart and Republican President Ulysses S. Grant during the 1872 election.
-Despite his noble character, his aspirations often led to conflict with his Republican counterparts, though he continued to serve under Hart and his Republican successor Governor Marcellus Stearns.
+In 1868, Republican governor Harrison Reed appointed Cocke as a judge to the First Judicial Circuit.
+He served in this position until January 16, 1873, when newly elected Republican governor Ossian B. Hart appointed him to be the Florida Attorney General, mostly as a result of Cocke's support of Hart and Republican president Ulysses S. Grant during the 1872 election.
+His aspirations often led to conflict with his Republican counterparts, though he continued to serve under Hart and his Republican successor Governor Marcellus Stearns.

 1876 United States presidential election

-Due to Grant choosing not to seek a third term as President, the 1876 presidential election would decide his successor.
-The Republicans chose Ohio Governor Rutherford B. Hayes and the Democrats chose New York Governor Samuel J. Tilden as their candidates at their respective conventions.
+Grant chose not to seek a third term as President and the 1876 presidential election would decide his successor.
+The Republicans chose Ohio governor Rutherford B. Hayes and the Democrats chose New York governor Samuel J. Tilden as their candidates at their respective conventions.
 Though Tilden clearly beat Hayes in the popular vote, the electoral vote was extremely close.
 After a first count of votes, Tilden won 184 electoral votes to Hayes' 165, with 20 votes from four states unresolved, with a candidate needing 185 in order to win.
 The remaining four states – Florida, Louisiana, South Carolina, and Oregon – made up the remaining 20 electoral votes.

 Due to the impending constitutional crisis, Congress set up the bipartisan Electoral Commission and the three Southern states set up their own returning boards.
 The Florida board, named the Florida Board of State Canvassers, was set up by Stearns in late 1876.
-Stearns appointed three members to the board: Republican Secretary of State Samuel Mclin, Republican Comptroller Dr. Clayton A. Cowgill, and Cocke as the sole Democrat.
+Stearns appointed three members to the board: Republican Secretary of State Samuel B. McLin, Republican Comptroller Dr. Clayton A. Cowgill, and Cocke as the sole Democrat.

 Despite the protest of Cocke, the Republican board members threw out 2,000 votes, and declared Hayes the winner by a margin of 924 votes.
 More importantly, however, they declared Stearns the winner of the tight gubernatorial election, versus Democratic challenger businessman George Franklin Drew, a Northern Democrat.
 However, on December 14, 1876, the Florida Supreme Court, though consisting of several Republicans, filed a writ of mandamus with the returning board as a result of the obvious corruption in the counting of votes, particularly in Manatee County, where votes were so fraudulent the proper result could not be determined.
 It was determined that the writ applied to only McLin and Cowgill, as Cocke used proper discretion and was exceedingly nonpartisan.